 Plan you menu in advance.
 Think about something that would be meaningful to the two of you.
 What you ordered on your first date?
 Something you loved from a special trip together?
 Or, select something you’ve never made before and have fun preparing it together.

-We had just returned from a trip to Disney World, where we celebrated our joint 50th birthdays, and we decided to use this opportunity to recreate a couple of our favorite dishes from the trip.
+My husband and I had just returned from a trip to Disney World, where we celebrated our joint birthdays, so we decided to use this opportunity to recreate a couple of our favorite dishes from the trip.
 The first was a Beef Wellington we enjoyed at the Festival of Arts in Epcot.
 It really isn’t as hard as it looks.
 It’s just a small piece of filet mignon, coated with some dijon mustard and a few sauteed onions, and then wrapped in puff pastry.
-It works great for a special dinner like this, even though it’s not a ton of work.
+It works great for a special dinner like this, because it’s “fancy-ish”, but not a ton of work.
 The cooking together part should be fun, but not so much work that you’re too worn out to sit down and enjoy the meal together!

-And second, we made some honey bourbon and maple glazed brussel sprouts from our dinner at Le Cellier Steakhouse.
+Second, we made Maple Bourbon Glazed Brussel Sprouts from our dinner at Le Cellier Steakhouse in Disney’s Epcot.
 Again, it was pretty simple, but sooooo good.
 It will definitely go on regular rotation around here.

 An important part of making your special dinner….well, special, is your table setting.
 I love to set a pretty table, and it does not have to be complicated.
-This setting is just from things I had at home and just experimented with arranging it, until I had something I liked.
+This setting is from things I already had at home and just experimented with arranging it, until I had something I liked.

 My husband and I both agreed– our Valentine’s Day date-night at home was a big success.